LucasDiogo96/S.O.L.I.D/README.md

         }
     }
 ```
-The indentification service has only the responsabilitie of tell us if the ITIN is valid.
+The identification service has only the responsibility to tell us if the ITIN is valid.

 ```csharp
   public static class IdentificationService